 Our favorites are the ones coated with sweet icing.

-Click here to buy the Petit Four Cookbook if you want to enjoy Petit Fours at home.
+Buy the Petit Four Cookbook from Amazon if you want to enjoy Petit Fours at home.

 21. Pain d’Epices